JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/bloom-filters.md

 ## Use cases
 Bloom filters are very convenient for many different use cases.

-My favorite one is for checking if a username or unique exists somewhere.
-Bloom filter have very low memory usage as well as being fast, so for a solution that didn't need 100% accuracy and can get away with something close 99%, then a bloom filter might be the correct structure.
+My favorite application is for checking if a username or unique username exists somewhere.
+Bloom filters have very low memory usage as well as being fast, so for a solution that doesn't need 100% accuracy and can get away with something close to 99%, then a bloom filter might be the correct structure.

 ## Implementation